localvoid/routekit/README.md

 #### GOEmitter

-GOEmitter produces fast trees that can be used by resolvers that are working on server.
+GOEmitter generates fast trees that can be used by resolvers that are working on server.

 ```ts
 export interface GOEmitterOptions {